MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 and :math:`L_x` and :math:`L_y` are length scales in the :math:`x` and :math:`y` directions, respectively.
-Plugging in applicable values at :math:`30^{\circ}`\ N, we obtain an estimate for :math:`H` of 200 m, which agrees quite well with that observed in :numref:`baroclinic_gyre_thetaplots`\b.
+Plugging in applicable values at :math:`30^{\circ}`\ N, we obtain an estimate for :math:`h` of 200 m, which agrees quite well with that observed in :numref:`baroclinic_gyre_thetaplots`\b.